ReNewTechSolutions/aurora-drift-template/README.md

 - ✨ **Custom Sparkle Drift Effect**
   Lightweight JS-based canvas particles that float gently with orbital motion.

-- 🎯 **Animated Buttons with Shimmer**
+- 🖱️ **Animated Buttons with Shimmer**
   CTA buttons shimmer on hover and bounce into view with subtle motion.

-- 🌗 **Dark Mode + Theme Toggle**
+- 🎨 **Theme Toggle + Dark Mode Support**
-  Automatically adapts to system theme, or lets users switch between Ocean and Sunset.
+  Automatically adapts to system theme, or lets users manually toggle Ocean and Sunset modes.

+- ⚙️ **Live Theme Persistence**
+  Theme preference is saved in localStorage for consistent experience.

 - 💻 **Responsive Design**
   Optimized for mobile, tablets, and desktops.